GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 Below, we introduce a function to update our character's sprite.
 We also normalize our direction vector.
 Doing this ensures it always has a length of `1.0` (or `0.0` if the player isn't pressing any movement key).

 Why?
-When you press both right and down, without normalizing the vector the direction calculation below would result in `Vector2(1, 1)`.
+When you press both right and down without normalizing the vector, the direction calculation below will result in `Vector2(1, 1)`.
 Such a vector has a length of about `1.4` (it's the diagonal of a square of width `1.0`).
 But when you only press the right key, the vector would be `Vector2(1.0, 0.0)` and have a length of `1.0`.
 In that case, the character would end up moving 40% faster when going diagonally compared to moving left, right, up, or down.
 The `Vector2.normalized()` method prevents this issue.

 ```gdscript
 extends KinematicBody2D